steaks/blueprint-docs/docs/index.md

 # Welcome to Blueprint
-*The push-based web application framework*
+*The full-stack push-based web application framework*

 Blueprint re-imagines web application development by adopting a push-based architecture, as opposed to the traditional pull-based architecture.
 This approach streamlines state management, synchronizing data, and ui reactivity.